 In this investigation we are going to count the number of 1s, 2s, 3s etc in numbers.
 Can you predict what will happen?

-This big box adds something to any number that goes into it.
-If you know the numbers that come out, what addition might be going on in the box?
+This box does something to the numbers that go into it.
+If you know the numbers that come out, what might be going on inside the box?

 Are these statements relating to odd and even numbers always true, sometimes true or never true?